-- A.1.
-To ensure an academic and challenging environment that will help the students to develop their innovative and leadership skills given their background and culture. - A.2.
-To motivate students, make the optimum use of knowledge acquired with a view to apply it to the needs of their culture and background.

-B. To assist the students, apply their knowledge, skills and training in their jobs.

-B.1.
-To ensure education that will help students to enhance their skills-computer skills, communication skills, interpersonal skills etc.
+- 1. To ensure an academic and challenging environment that will help the students to develop their innovative and leadership skills. - 2.
+To motivate students make the optimum use of the knowledge acquired with a view to apply it to the needs of their culture and background - 3.
+To assist the students, apply their knowledge, skills and training in their jobs. - 4.
+Objective: - To ensure an education that will help students to enhance their skills - computer skills, communication skills, interpersonal skills etc.

-- B.2.
-To help students become efficient and effective in the highly competitive and technologically advanced environment. - B.3.
-To assist the students in moulding their personalities and make them competent in the global job market by equipping them with skills and knowhow to face any challenge encountered in their career. - B.4.
-To provide an effective curriculum and skill development program that will have a knowledgeable band of students who are geared to rise up to any challenge. - C. To furnish academic programs, services, facilities, and technologies essential for team functioning and learning for students full-fledged intellectual development and personal improvement.
+- 6. To help students become efficient and effective in the highly competitive and technologically advanced environment. - 7.
+To assist the students in moulding their personalities to make them competent in the global job market by equipping them with skills and know-how to face any challenge encountered in their career. - 8.
+To provide an effective curriculum and skill development programme that will have a knowledgeable band of students who are geared to rise up to any challenge. - B. To furnish academic programs, services, facilities, and technologies to foster team functioning and learning for students' full-fledged intellectual development and personal improvement.

-- C.1.
-To provide and keep an encouraging learning atmosphere in the classroom affecting positively physical and psychological factors. - C.2.
-To analyze and use traditional and innovative approaches of learning for identifying appropriate techniques. - C.3.
-To prepare and use curricular and co-curricular activities to widen knowledge and skill essential for interactive functioning in an interdependent world. - C.4.
-To assist students, improve their group dynamics and social skills to function in different contexts - C.5.
-To employ continual assessment and review of the objectives and the learning outcomes of activities, courses and programs to detect strengths and weaknesses, and use corrective measures to overcome weaknesses. - D. To inculcate in the students, the essentiality of ethics, good behavior, accountability and professionalism.
+- 1. To provide and keep an encouraging learning atmosphere in the classroom affecting positively physical and psychological factors. - 2.
+To analyse and use traditional and innovative approaches of learning for identifying appropriate techniques. - 3.
+To prepare and use curricular and co-curricular activities to widen knowledge and skills essential for interactive functioning in an interdependent world. - 4.
+To assist students improve their group dynamics and social skills to function in different contexts. - 5.
+To employ continual assessment and review of the objectives and the learning outcomes of activities, courses and programs to detect strengths and weaknesses, and use corrective measures to overcome weaknesses.

+C. To inculcate in the students the essentiality of ethics, good behaviour, accountability and professionalism.

-- D.1.
-To help students to annotate, critique, and review their preferred ethical orientation in relation to moral bases - D.2.
-To assist students to recognize these bases in personal and public discourse, and adapt to frameworks other than their own by applying this knowledge. - D.3.
-To allow students to practice the reasoning skills necessary for rational debate in matters of both personal and social morality.
+- 1. To help students to annotate, critique, and review their preferred ethical orientation in relation to moral bases. - 2.
+To assist students to recognize these bases in personal and public discourse, and adapt to frameworks other than their own by applying this knowledge.

-D.4.
+- 3. To allow students to practice the reasoning skills necessary for rational debate in matters of both personal and social morality. - 4.
 To encourage students to actively participate in co-curricular activities to assist in fostering cross-cultural bounds.

-E. To promote the growth of critical thinking and lifelong learning.
+D. To promote the growth of critical thinking and lifelong learning.

-- E.1.
-To define the development of critical thinking and so enhance the learning and development experience of all staff and students - E.2.
-To foster the development of skills necessary for critical and creative thinking, proactive response and self-directed learning - E.3.
-To show students means to evaluate complicated real-life issues and determine actions to address them. - F. To accommodate students for successful career placement through the provision of professional and business networking.
+- 1. To define the development of critical thinking and so enhance the learning and development experience of all staff and students. - 2.
+To foster the development of skills necessary for critical and creative thinking, proactive response and self-directed learning. - 3.
+To show students means to evaluate complicated real-life issues and determine actions to address them.

+E. To accommodate students for successful career placement through the provision of professional and business networking.

-- F.1.
-To help students to choose the appropriate career suitable to their possible future jobs. - F.2.
-To provide field experience through practicum. - G. To develop the University College research capabilities within the context of applied learning, and provide a dynamic learning environment for students, staff and faculty to induce teaching/learning by means of research and scholarships to serve the profession and community at best.
+- 1. To help students to choose the appropriate career suitable to their possible future jobs. - 2.
+To provide field experience through practicum. - F. To develop the University College research capabilities within the context of applied learning, and provide a dynamic learning environment for students, staff and faculty to induce teaching/learning by means of research and scholarship to serve the profession and community at best.

-- G.1.
-To enable students to develop professional skills for conducting research studies. - G.2.
-To provide research facilities for conducting and promoting research studies - H. To retain faculty with diverse experiences and qualified educators with industry and field expertise.
+1. To enable students to develop professional skills for conducting research studies.

+2. To provide research facilities for conducting and promoting research studies.

+G. To retain faculty with diverse experiences and qualified educators with industry-current expertise.